Paul Hyde: Payolas reunion (2003–2008)

 Rock and Hyde played live in Vancouver in 2003, reformed as The Payolas.
-An EP called "Missing Links" was released for a charitable foundation, consisting of previously-unreleased Payolas songs and demos, a couple of which had surfaced earlier, in slightly different productions, on Hyde's solo album Living off the Radar.
+An EP called "Missing Links" was released for a charitable foundation, consisting of previously unreleased Payolas songs and demos, a couple of which had surfaced earlier, in slightly different productions, on Hyde's solo album Living off the Radar.

 In 2006 they reunited once more and on July 17, 2007, the Payola$ released a seven-song EP, Langford (Part One).
 It was announced that there would be a full length follow-up to the Langford (Part One) EP, possibly incorporating some of the EP's tracks, however this release never materialized.

 The band stopped performing live as of 2008, and the official Payolas website shut down in 2009.
 In a 2018 interview with the Canadian music magazine, Music Express, Hyde indicated that a Payolas reunion was not imminent, not for lack of interest by his band mate Rock, but due in part to Hyde's fear of live performances.

 Further solo work and work as a visual artist (2009–present)

 In 2009 Paul Hyde resumed his solo career, releasing his fifth studio album Peace Sign, followed nine years later with the 2018 release No Gods, Just Men.

 In a 2020 interview with the Vancouver Sun, Hyde said that he hadn't performed live music in five years and had changed his creative focus towards visual art.
 Hyde exhibited 26 of his collages at Chernoff Fine Art in Vancouver in 2020.

+In a 2023 podcast interview, Hyde revealed that he and Rock had been working on a covers album, for release at an indefinite future time.